iwataniKenji/meetings-app/README.md

 <H2 id="requirements">💡 Requirements</H2>

-- [x] Deve ser capaz de abrir uma assembleia
+- [x] Should be able to open a meeting
-- [x] Deve ser capaz de abrir uma pauta
+- [x] Should be able to open an agenda
-- [x] Deve ser capaz de permitir que o participante vote em uma pauta
+- [x] Should be able to allow the participant to vote on an agenda
-- [x] Deve ser capaz de computar os votos de cada pauta
+- [x] Should be able to compute votes from each agenda
-- [x] Apenas assembleias ativas podem ter pautas votadas
+- [x] Only active meetings can have voted agendas
-- [x] Cada participante pode votar apenas uma vez por pauta
+- [x] Each participant can vote only once per agenda

 ---